Nelson's Family Zone

 To sit in Nelson’s Family Zone, adults must be accompanied by a junior (17 or under).
 Senior supporters (63+) are also welcome to sit in this area of the ground.
 Juniors under the age of 13 must be accompanied by a responsible adult at all times.

-Tickets are priced £20 for adults, £15 for seniors and £5 for juniors who are accompanied by an adult or senior (Unaccompanied junior tickets are priced £10).
+Tickets are priced £23 for adults, £17 for seniors and £5 for juniors who are accompanied by an adult or senior (Unaccompanied junior tickets are priced £10).
 Please note that adult and senior tickets increase by £2 if bought on the day of the game.

 Seats in Nelson’s Family Zone can be bought by calling 0345 646 1898 or in person from the ticket office, which is located in Frogmore Road.